ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 Plant cells are primarily separated into three types to manage these organs.
 These are **Parenchyma**, **Collenchyma**, and **Sclerenchyma** cells.
-There's also simple tissues, made of
+There's also simple tissues, made of only one cell type, or complex tissues, which